Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: Supplementary Methods

 \subsection{Models}

 Our experiments focus on base models---LLMs pretrained solely with next-token prediction, without any post-training or instruction tuning.
-Table~\ref{tab:llms-details} lists the set of open-source LLMs we used.
-We report results for Llama-3.1~70B in the main paper, as it is the largest model evaluated and achieved the strongest behavioral performance on the reverse dictionary task, making it a suitable representative for illustrating the emergence of the conceptual subspace.
-Results for the remaining models are provided in the Appendix.
+Table~\ref{tab:llms-details} summarizes the open-source LLMs included in our study.
+In the main paper, we report results for Llama-3.1~70B, which is the largest model we evaluate and the one that achieves the strongest behavioral performance on the reverse dictionary task, making it a natural representative for illustrating the emergence of the conceptual subspace.
+Results for the remaining models are provided in Appendix~\ref{si:results-emergence}--\ref{si:results-context} and Figures~\ref{fig:si-subspace_emerge-llama3}--\ref{fig:si-attn_alpha_vs_align}.